Special Rules for Different Airports

 - For example, if liquids are not presented correctly, the bag will be rejected for a hand search and the passenger journey through security will be delayed.

-- Due to processing times and the distances involved for handling pet’s delivery to the aircraft, please be aware that for the passenger travelling with pets must check-in at counter prior 2.5 hours before departure time.
+- Please be aware that for the passenger travelling with pets must check-in at counter prior 2.5 hours before departure time.

 Advisory warning about carrying offensive items for passengers travelling to/from or transferring in Hong Kong/Macau.